RockyLim92/RocksDB_OCSSD_debug/README.md

 The cause of the crc mismatch problem is that the size of ***aligned_n*** for reading is smaller than the size required.

-To get into details, running db_bench, the mismatch error occuurred when reading in the index block of **59,596bytes(including 5bytes for CRC)**.
+To get into details, running db_bench, the mismatch error occuurred when reading in the index block of **59,596bytes(including 5bytes for CRC)**. ( Maybe even read the other blocks will have similar problems. )

 The actual offset of index block is ***202488477***.
 Currently, the code reads ***aligned_n(65536)*** from <em>**aligned\_offset(2024865792)**</em>.
 So, it cannot cover all index block and cause CRC mismatch problem.